aunebakk/nor-port/README.md

 This repository ("`Nor-Port`") is where we ( NorGate ) develop the [Nor-Port](http://www.NorPort.org) product.
 This source code is available to everyone under the standard [MIT](https://github.com/aunebakk/nor-port/blob/master/Documentation/license.txt) license.

 ## DashBoard web
 This is the starting page for the Web side of Nor-Port.
-It supports portrait and landscape mode, so rotating a mobile device will change layout of tiles.

 <p align="center">
   <img alt="Nor-Port in action" src=".\Documentation\dashboard.web.png">